Things To Do In Istanbul In Winter & What To Expect

 Winter in Istanbul

 In terms of the price of activities, many are free.
-For example, you can visit the Blue Mosque in Sultanahmet for free and simply donate if you choose.
+For example, you can visit the Blue Mosque in Sultanahmet for free and donate if you choose.
 The Grand Bazaar is also free, except for what you buy

 The Istanbul Tourist Pass is an excellent way to save cash and avoid queues at the door.
 Various packages allow you entrance into different places, but you can expect to pay 50 Euros, depending on how many days you want to purchase.